 In March of 1977, the County planning staff and the Committee for Citizen Involvement determined that an initial public opinion survey was desirable.
 A questionnaire prepared that same month by the staff and the CCI initiated the Area Advisory Committees to the Comprehensive Plan update process.
 Input was sought for the Plan elements being prepared on agricultural lands, forest lands, natural resources and public facilities and services.
-Questionnaires were mailed to all members of Area Advisory Committees and other interested citizens, the results then tallied and discussed at individual Area Advisory Committee meetings.
+Questionnaires were mailed to all members of Area Advisory Committee meetings.
+The results then tallied and discussed at individual Area Advisory Committee meetings.
 The questionnaire results were utilized during the drafting of the background reports and during early policy formulation.